-- a. the students will understand what is essence; - b. the students will understand what is existence; - c. the students will appreciate the historical contributions of various thinkers to these two terms and how relevant such efforts are today.
+- explain what is essence

+- explain what is existence

+- discuss the historical contributions of various thinkers to these two terms and how relevant such efforts are today.

-3.1 What is Essence?
+2.3 What is Essence?

 Essence has been defined in quite a number of ways.
 One of the ways in which essence has been defined is as that by which a thing is what it is.
 It is that which a thing is before it took real or concrete actual existence.
 It is potency to being.
 When contrasted with existence, essence is that which takes on existence.
 Existence is the essence put into reality, the realization of the essential, real or concrete being.